Ajay-Bommidi/Anonymous/README.md

 Showcase Skills: A portfolio gem highlighting Python, networking, and ethical hacking for recruiters.
 Channel Movie Magic: Live the Mr. Robot fantasy, ethically and safely.

 Disclaimer: For EDUCATIONAL USE ONLY.
 Unauthorized use to harm systems or networks is ILLEGAL and UNETHICAL.
 Always obtain permission for testing.

-📸 Showcase: Become a Digital Ghost
-Prove Anonymous works!
-Share screenshots or GIFs of:

 CLI masking your IP or routing through Tor.
 Anonymous browsing or Git commit results.